Current and recent news:

 "Nina Beck is a polished jazz pianist with absolute pitch.
 She's a solid performer who knows all the tunes and plays them superbly." -John Gilbert, aka "Johnny Jazz," a Staff Writer for Sony/ Columbia Records, Euro Club De Jazz, All About Jazz, & JazzReview.com Magazine for many years.
 Visit California Coast Jazz At: http://community-2.webtv.net/johnnyjazz/johnnyjazzsjazzpage.
 Also a former professional jazz drummer, John knows all the local jazz goings-on & is a well-qualified jazz critic.
 (Compliment received in Jan., '05)

 It's nice to hear another talented female pianist.
-There are not that many of them out there, but you are one of them!...I really like your playing." -Jimmy Spencer, jazz and blues vocalist/performer extraordinaire, is a regular at The Smokehouse, Charlie O's, Spazio, Barone's, etc. He appears in Salt Lake City and other locales backed by the Karen Hernandez Trio featuring Jack LeCompte and Lou Shoch, and has many other notable credits.
-I subbed for Karen Hernandez in June, '05 on a duo gig with him at Colombo's in Eagle Rock; Karen has called me to sub on other occasions.
+There are not that many of them out there, but you are one of them!...I really like your playing." -Jimmy Spencer, jazz and blues vocalist/performer extraordinaire, has been a regular at The Smokehouse, Charlie O's, Spazio, Barone's, etc. He appears in Salt Lake City and other locales backed by the Karen Hernandez Trio featuring Jack LeCompte and Lou Shoch, and has many other notable credits.
+I subbed for Karen in 2005 on a duo gig with Jimmy at Colombo's in Eagle Rock, and on a few other occasions.
 (Compliment received in Sept., '04)

 "Many thanks for all you and your group did to help make our anniversary party perfect...If anyone ever asks about a band I would highly recommend you." -Jan Hyman, re: an "All Key'd Up" quartet performance in Aug., '04 for her and her husband Ed's 50th wedding anniversary/renewal of vows celebration at the Peninsula Hotel in Beverly Hills.
 (Compliment received in Aug., '04)